 How do I register for a tour?

 Download our registration form here.
-Feel free to call us in the U.S. at (346) 300-1246 with any and all questions you have about traveling with Buen Viaje Tours.
+Feel free to e-mail or call us in the U.S. at (346) 300-1246 with any and all questions you have about traveling with Buen Viaje Tours.

 Can I choose my own travel dates?